Elec0/chrome-edge-workspaces/README.md

 - Click the trashcan icon to delete a workspace.
 - Click the pencil icon to rename a workspace.

+### Importing/Exporting Workspaces

+1. Open the extension popup.
+2. Click the hamburger icon to open the settings window.
+3. Click "Export" to save all workspaces to a file.
+4. Click "Import" to load workspaces from a file.

 ## Images
 <img src="images/1-main-window.png">